 Wondering if Merengue is for you?
 If you feel like you’re too stiff when you dance, then it’s def for you.

 Because it’s such a fun easy dance, you’ll pick up the steps very quickly.
 So, why not put some thought into how you’re moving your body?
 It can take you from ‘the robot dance’ to Suavemente in a minute.

 All of the Latin dances use hip action called Latin or Cuban motion.
 Since Merengue is such a straightforward dance, you can begin to focus a bit on the way you bend and straighten your knees.
 That’s how you get hip action.
 The result is an expressive body movement that will make you look and feel better when you dance.

 Here’s another reason to learn Merengue.

-The bride’s grandmother comes over and says, “You’re a great dancer.
+Let’s say you’re at a wedding.
+You’re dancing and having a ball when the bride’s grandmother comes over and says, “You’re a great dancer.
 Will you dance with me?”
 “Of course,” you say as you take her hand and lead her to the floor.

 The DJ is playing a Hustle.
 You know, “Celebration” by Kool and the Gang.
 Because you’re not sure if she does the Hustle, you decide to go with your favorite fun easy dance.
 To be sure, it’s gonna be Merengue.

 She’s doing fine so you try an underarm turn.
 Nice and slow, keeping the beat.
 One-two, one-two.
 After a few more turns, the song is over and Grandma is delighted.
 She thinks she just had a dance with Fred Astaire!

 By the way, when you have the desire to become an accomplished ballroom dancer, I hope you’ll visit the Dance Safari post, “Become a Better Ballroom Dancer Using 5 Ridiculously Simple Tips“.